aliahmadcse/buy-and-sell/README.md

 - `cd` into the `api` directory
 - Fetch the dependencies using `npm i`
+- Build the database using `build.sql` in the API resources
 - Run the server using `npm run dev`

-## Steps to configure the Backend API
+## Steps to configure the FrontEnd

 - Install the dependencies using `npm i`
 - For starting angular development server, use the command `npm run dev`